 In terms of completing coursework, an online degree can in many cases be preferable.
-While you won’t experience college life in the same way as a campus-based student, you’ll typically pay less in tuition, in addition to choosing how and when you study, fitting it around your work schedule.
+While you won’t experience college life in the same way as a campus-based student, you’ll typically pay less in tuition.
+You can also choose how and when you study and fit it around your work schedule.
 The exception is if you’re enrolled in synchronous courses, in which you must attend classes virtually at scheduled times.

 What Are the Admission Requirements for a Sports Medicine Degree?